Group Leader -Associate Professor

 I completed my PhD at the University of Warwick in 2003 under the supervision of Prof Nick Mann on the molecular characterisation of marine cyanophages.
-I then worked as Post Doc in the labs of Professors Nick Mann and Dave Scanlan on projects utilising microarrays to study the gene expression of both cyanophagessa and their hosts.
+I then worked as Post Doc in the labs of Professors Nick Mann and Dave Scanlan on projects utilising microarrays to study the gene expression of both cyanophages and their hosts.

 In May 2013 I moved from the School of Life Sciences to Warwick Medical School (~200 metres) to join the newly formed Division of Microbiology as a Senior Research Fellow in Microbial Bioinformatics.
 Here I setup the bioinformatics infrastructure for the division and was involved in a number of projects utilising high-throughput sequencing.

 Broadly my research interests are centred around increasing our understanding of phage-host interactions.
 Much of my previous work has focused on phage-host interactions in the marine environment.
-Much of my research had focused on using the model system of S-PM2 and Synechococcus sp WH7803 to understand how cyanophage interact with their host.
-I continue to have an interest in cyanohages and collaborate with Prof Dave Scanlan and Dr Rich Puxty at the University of Warwick, on a number of cyanophage projects.
+Much of my research had focused on using the model system of S-PM2 and Synechococcus sp WH7803 to understand how cyanophages interact with their host.
+I continue to have an interest in cyanophages and collaborate with Prof Dave Scanlan and Dr Rich Puxty at the University of Warwick, on a number of cyanophage projects.

 More recently I have begun to focus on the interactions of phage infecting bacterial pathogens.
 Currently, this research has focused on bacteriophage infecting Escherichia coli and Vibrio spp and development of methods for viromics.